Brake Bias Definition and Meaning

 Getting the balance right makes braking more efficient, helps all tires wear evenly, and keeps the car stable and easier to handle.

-It’s important to adjust the brake bias correctly for different driving conditions to keep your car performing at its best.
+It’s essential to adjust the brake bias correctly for different driving conditions to keep your car performing at its best.

 Brake Bias in Motorsports